Skip to main content

 Feedback Tab

 When the candidate submitted feedback after their interview, the Feedback tab is enabled.
+Phone feedback is sent only when the candidate completed the interview on a phone screen, including some Failed Knockout outcomes — see Post-Interview Feedback.
 Feedback tab showing 5 out of 5 star Interview Experience Rating with Video Interview badge and three Feedback Reasons badges The tab shows up to three sections:

 • Interview Experience Rating: The candidate’s 1–5 star rating of the interview, plus a badge for how the feedback was collected — Video Interview for in-app feedback after a video interview, or Phone Feedback for SMS-based feedback after a phone interview.
 Stars are colored green for 4–5, yellow for 3, and red for 1–2.